BACK

 Tracking Rental Property Expenses

-What’s the best way to track these rental property expenses?
-While hard copy documents aren’t a bad idea, digital tracking is a great idea.
+What’s the best way to track these expenses?
+While hard copy records isn't a bad idea, using a rental income and expenses spreadsheet is a great starting point—especially when paired with digital tools.

 Conclusion